-The 1993 ISO Plan provides for the issuance of up to 1,000,000 shares of the Company's authorized but unissued Common Stock.
+The 1993 Incentive Stock Option Plan (the "1993 ISO Plan) provides for the grant of incentive stock options within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), to purchase up to 1,000,000 shares of the Company's Common Stock.
 Options granted under the 1993 ISO Plan are not transferable, except by will or the laws of descent or distribution.
 A vested but unexercised option is normally exercisable for 90 days after termination of employment, other than by death or retirement.
-In the event of death, unmatured options are accelerated to maturity.
-An option granted under the 1993 ISO Plan may not be priced at less than 100% of fair market value on the date of grant and expires 10 years from the date of grant.
+In the event of death, unvested options are accelerated to maturity.
+An option granted under the 1993 ISO Plan may not be priced at less than 100% of fair market value on the date of grant and expires ten years from the date of grant.
+As of the Record Date, 225,170 shares have been issued on the exercise of options granted under the 1993 ISO Plan, and there were 530,830 shares subject to outstanding options, and 244,000 shares available for issuance upon the exercise of options, granted under the 1993 ISO Plan.

-The 1993 NQO Plan became effective retroactively to July 6, 1993, upon approval by the shareholders at the Company's 1994 annual meeting.
-The 1993 NQO Plan provides for the issuance of up to 1,000,000 shares of the Company's authorized but unissued Common Stock.
+The 1993 Non-Qualified Stock Option Plan (the "1993 NQO Plan") became effective retroactively to July 6, 1993, upon approval by the shareholders at the Company's 1994 annual meeting.
+The 1993 NQO Plan provides for the grant of options which do not qualify as incentive stock options under Section 422 of the Code, to purchase up to 1,000,000 shares of the Company's authorized Common Stock.
 Options may be exercised by the optionee during his or her lifetime or after his or her death by those who have inherited by will or intestacy.
 A vested but unexercised option is normally exercisable for 90 days after termination of employment, other than by death or retirement.
-In the event of death, unmatured options are accelerated to maturity.
-The Compensation and Options Committee, which administers the 1993 NQO Plan, has full discretion to determine whether or not options granted under the 1993 NQO Plan shall have a right to relinquish up to one-half of an unexercised position of an option for an amount of cash, if concurrently, the holder of the option exercises a portion of the option and purchases a number of shares of stock at least equal to the number of shares which could have been purchased under the portion of the option relinquished ("SAR").
-However, the Board of Directors has expressly stated that it has not and does not intend to grant such SAR.
+In the event of death, unvested options are accelerated to maturity.
 The shares to be issued upon exercise of options under the 1993 NQO Plan require a three-year vesting period.
-The option price is 100% of the fair market value of such shares on the date the option is granted.
-Options expire ten years from the grant of the option.
+An option granted under the 1993 NQO Plan may not be priced at less than 100% of fair market value on the date of grant and expires ten years from the date of grant.
+As of the Record Date, 271,000 shares have been issued on the exercise of options granted under the 1993 NQO Plan, and there were 504,000 shares subject to outstanding options, and 225,000 shares available for issuance upon the exercise of options, granted under the 1993 NQO Plan.